TheSuperHackers/GeneralsDocuments/documents/wnd/texturing.md

       Photoshop, GIMP).
     * Add or modify the textures as needed.
     * Make sure the new textures do not overlap with existing ones.
+    * **Note:** While TGA has been the traditional format, for Patch 1.04p development, support for formats like PSD or TIFF has been added.
+These formats allow saving layers and greatly simplify editing.
 2. **Update the Mapping INI File:**
     * Open the corresponding INI file (`SCSmShellUserInterface512.ini`).
-    * For each new texture, create a new `MappedImage` entry, as shown above, using unique `TextureName`, the correct filename, `TextureWidth` and `TextureHeight` and the precise coordinates (`Coords`) of the new texture within the edited TGA file.
+    * For each new texture, create a new `MappedImage` entry, as shown above, using a unique `TextureName`, the correct filename, `TextureWidth`, `TextureHeight` and the precise coordinates (`Coords`) of the new texture within the edited TGA file.
     * If you modified an existing texture, update its `Coords` values accordingly.
+    * **Note:** It is also possible to use DDS files in DXT1 or DXT5 formats and reference them in the WND file.

 3. **Test Your Changes:**
     * Save both the edited TGA and INI files.